 In the Masks panel, drag the Density slider to adjust the mask opacity, and the Feathering slider to apply feathering to the mask edges.
 See Adjust mask opacity or edges.

 The Mask Edge option is not available for filter masks.

-- Click the filter mask thumbnail in the Layers panel, then click the Delete icon in the Masks panel.
+Click the filter mask thumbnail in the Layers panel, then click the Disable/Enable Mask button in the Masks panel.

 Choose Layer > Smart Filter > Disable Filter Mask.

 A red X appears over the filter mask thumbnail when the mask is disabled, and the Smart Filter appears without masking.
 To re-enable the mask, Shift-click the Smart Filter mask thumbnail again.